klartext/fntool/README.md

 the filenames or put them into directories that reflect the certain kind of order in their names.

+## Disclaimer
+Use this tool at your own risk.

 ## Use-cases
 Imagine you needed to download daily provided data over some weeks and you used a cronjob and wget for it.